renatabiniek/writing-room/README.md

     ![How to join](docs/features/how-to-join.webp)

-    The form is minimalistic and gives the user an option to select event with radio buttons:
+    The form is minimalistic and gives the user an option to select an event with radio buttons:

     ![Form](docs/features/form.webp)

-    The placeholder text in the message field reassures the user how to sign up:
+    The placeholder text in the message field confirms to the user how to sign up:

     ![Form Message](docs/features/form-message.webp)

-  * As an interested visitor, I want to be able to download the reading list so that I can get ready to join the next bookclub
+  * As an interested visitor, I want to be able to download the reading list so that I can get ready to join the next bookclub event

     **Test result:**  PASS

     The link to the reading list is provided within the bookclub event section and it opens as PDF in a new tab:

     ![Bookclub](docs/features/bookclub.webp)

+    PDF
     ![Reading list](docs/features/reading-list.webp)

   * As an interested visitor, I want to be able to easily contact the site owner so that I can ask questions or share ideas